thebigby10/thebigby10/README.md

 ### Hi there 👋
+My name is Asif.
+I'm currently studying in Islamic University of Technology(IUT) in CSE depertment on Software Enginerring Programme.
+It's nice to meet you.😄

 <!--
 **thebigby10/thebigby10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.